-When you look at the various lists of the best credit cards in Canada for 2022, you’ll quickly notice that everyone has different criteria.
-Some people will say they’re unbiased and use data points to come up with their lists, but I think that’s silly as you can’t rely strictly on numbers to come up with the best cards.
+When you look at the various lists of the best credit cards in Canada, you’ll quickly notice that everyone has different criteria.
+Some people will say they’re unbiased and use data points to develop their lists, but I think that’s silly, as you can’t rely strictly on numbers to come up with the best cards.

 In my opinion, there needs to be some bias.
 Many companies will have a bias towards cards that earn them a commission.
 I prefer to pick cards that are more practical for everyday Canadians.
 Not everyone will agree with my list of the best credit cards in Canada, but these cards will at least get you looking in the right direction.

 |American Express Cobalt Card

 |American Express Platinum Card